craigmcmeechan/antiSocial/notes/pushfeeds.md

-### Eventsource Feeds
+###  Feeds

-Events are propagated through the friend network using [EventSource](https://www.w3schools.com/html/html5_serversentevents.asp).
+Events are propagated through the friend network using websockets.
 The framework this prototype is built on, [Loopback](https://loopback.io/doc/en/lb3/Realtime-server-sent-events.html), has built in support for subscribing to 'ChangeStreams' on the REST API the framework mounts for data models (tables) all watchers can see any changes to the tables in real-time.

 The news feeds are authenticated using the accessTokens that were exchanged in the friending protocol and all content is encrypted and signed using [hybrid public key cryptography](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).